smaurice101/transactionalmachinelearning/README.md

 **Contact**:

-For any help and additional information you can email: info@otics.ca
+For any help and additional information, or if your token has expired you can e-mail: info@otics.ca and we would be happy to help you!

 **Read Medium blog**: https://sebastian-maurice.medium.com/transactional-machine-learning-with-data-streams-for-real-time-predictions-and-optimization-using-eb12c4df597c